 Monday - Friday: 7:30 am - 5:30 pm

 After-hours access to the library is available via card reader.
 If you have card access to the Vet Med Bldg, you have card access to the library.
 More info on our 24/7 access.

 Check out materials with your CVM badge: Your badge is your library card at all the University Libraries.

-Off-campus access with your PawPrint: You can get to our online journals and books from anywhere in the world.
-Start from a Library page and enter your PawPrint (first part of your email address and your email password) when you reach the MU Libraries Proxy server.
-You can also use the MU VPN to get into library resources.
+Off-campus access with VPN or your PawPrint: You can get to our online databases, journals, and books from anywhere in the world.
+Use the MU VPN or start from a Library page and enter your PawPrint (first part of your email address and your email password) when you reach the Libraries Proxy server.
 More information on off-campus access.